 Overview of the Graduate Interdisciplinary Specialization in East European and Eurasian Studies

-The Center for Slavic and East European Studies (CSEES) offers a Graduate Interdisciplinary Specialization (GIS) in East European and Eurasian Studies, which allows both MA and PhD students to acquire secondary expertise in Eastern Europe and Eurasia from outside their home programs that will be reflected on their university record.
+The Center for Slavic, East European and Eurasian Studies (CSEEES) offers a Graduate Interdisciplinary Specialization (GIS) in East European and Eurasian Studies, which allows both MA and PhD students to acquire secondary expertise in Eastern Europe and Eurasia from outside their home programs that will be reflected on their university record.
 It is open to all graduate and professional students, excluding those pursuing the MA in Slavic and East European Studies.
 This GIS is designed for students to demonstrate both a knowledge of an East European or Eurasian language, and interdisciplinary area studies knowledge.
 Within the GIS, students will choose an area of concentration: Central Europe, Eastern Europe, Eurasia, or Southeastern Europe.
 They will also have to take a corresponding language for their area of concentration: Central Europe (Czech, Hungarian, or Polish ); Eurasia (Georgian or Uzbek); Southeastern Europe (Albanian, Bosnian-Croatian-Serbian, Modern Greek, Romanian or Turkish); or Eastern Europe (Russian).
 Please see below for more information on specific coursework requirements needed to complete the GIS.

 The GIS in East European and Eurasian Studies consists of 15 credit hours of coursework.
 Of these 15 credit hours, a minimum of 12 credit hours must be from area studies courses, and no more than three credit hours can come from language coursework.

 Area Studies Coursework

 Students must take at least 12 credit hours of area studies coursework and receive a grade of B or better in all courses.
 Area studies courses must have at least 25% of the courses' readings, lectures, projects, or other included content that covers Eastern Europe/Eurasia.
 Within these 12 credit hours, students must:

 - Complete Slavic 6501: Introduction to Slavic Studies, the foundational course for the GIS (three credit hours);

 - Take at least nine credit hours in a discipline other than their primary program;

 - Demonstrate interdisciplinarity by taking courses in at least two or more disciplines and in two or more colleges or divisions within the College of Arts and Sciences;